shailesh-jakhaniya/air-cleaning/README.md

     php artisan serve

 	You can now access the server at http://localhost:8000

+Or I have added the POSTMAN collection of the API in root path.

 Or You can create virtual host and execute the project in your local system.